JacobBonner/JenkinsTutorial/README.md

 7. Now click on the 'Status' option in the left menu, where you will see a list of jobs/projects for each of the branches that were found in the repository scan.
 Click on 'main', and then under 'Build History' click on '#1' and then 'Console Output'.
 In the log you will see a stage `Declarative: Checkout SCM` which went to Github and checked out the repository and found the Jenkinsfile you specified in the configuration.
 Then it proceeds by building the Pipeline specified in the Jenkinsfile, which in this case will just be the printing of 'Hello World!'.

 Now that we have the Pipeline `github-webhook` configured to scan the repository, we want to commit a change to the repository so that Jenkins will find it and trigger a new build.
-In your repository `https://github.com/{YOUR_USERNAME}/JenkinsTutorial`, make a change to a file that will not break any functionality (adding or removing whitespace), and then commit the change to the branch `main`.
+1. In your repository `https://github.com/{YOUR_USERNAME}/JenkinsTutorial`, make a change to a file that will not break any functionality (adding or removing whitespace), and then commit the change to the branch `main`.
+2. Go back to the 'Status' page of the Pipeline 'Branch main' of `github-webhook`.
+You should se

 ### 5.4 - Build Artifacts
 Recall that an artifact is an immutable file generated during a build which is archived onto the Jenkins Controller.
 Most Projects and Pipelines in Jenkins will generate some sort of artifacts in the form of a report, product, or set of files.
 You can access the artifacts for a particular Project or Pipeline two ways: